What is Venous Reflux?

 The Venous Reflux test is used to determine the competence of the superficial venous valves in the calves of the legs.
 This test is performed with a DC PPG sensor.

-When the venous valves are not functioning properly, they may “leak”, resulting in a reversal of blood flow in the veins.
-In turn, this problem causes improper venous blood flow and pooling of blood in the veins of the legs, which may result in a variety of venous insufficiency disease.
-The Venous Reflux test is a common non-invasive diagnostic examination designed to determine the venous valves’ competence in the lower part of the legs.
+When venous valves do not function properly, they may “leak,” causing blood flow in the veins to reverse.
+This, in turn, causes improper venous blood flow and blood pooling in the veins of the legs, which can lead to a variety of venous insufficiency diseases.

 How to Perform Venous Reflux Test

-The duration from the end of the dorsiflexions (maximal PPG signal drop) and until the signal return to baseline is called the Venous Recovery Time (VRT), which is a strong indication of the status of the valves.
-A slow recovery time indicates competent valves, while a fast VRT suggests a suspicion of possible incompetency of the venous valves.
+- Venous Recovery Time (VRT): Measure the duration from the end of the dorsiflexions (maximal PPG signal drop) until the signal returns to baseline.
+This period is referred to as the Venous Recovery Time (VRT).
+VRT is a significant parameter indicating the competence of the venous valves.
+A slow recovery time suggests competent valves, while a fast VRT raises suspicion of possible venous valve incompetency.

-If the venous reflux test indicates suspicion of venous insufficiency, then a venous tourniquet can be applied at various positions above or below the knee to discriminate between deep and superficial valve incompetency.
+- Venous Tourniquet (if necessary): In cases where the Venous Reflux test indicates suspicion of venous insufficiency, a venous tourniquet can be applied at various positions above or below the knee.
+This allows for discrimination between deep and superficial valve incompetency.

 Using the Falcon for Venous Reflux Test

 There are several advantages to using the Falcon vascular machine for Venous Reflux Test, all of which contribute to a quick and easy diagnostic procedure.